caiocarneloz/pso-bakery/README.md

 # pso-bakery
-This code was developed as a part of my [Medium Story](https://medium.com/swlh/inspyred-solving-optimization-problems-with-python-edea4ff7c72b) teaching how to solve optimization problems using Inspyred.
+This code was developed as a part of my [Medium Story](https://medium.com/swlh/inspyred-solving-optimization-problems-with-python-edea4ff7c72b) at [The Startup](https://medium.com/swlh) teaching how to solve optimization problems using Inspyred.

 ## Getting Started
 #### Dependencies